-In a deployment with two NICs, one NIC (NIC 2 in Figure 2) is used for the SIP communication, while the second NIC (NIC 1 in Figure 2) is used for other kinds of communication with various components-for example, Management Layer and Configuration Layer components, as well as any T-Library clients.
+In a deployment with two NICs, one NIC (NIC 2 in the above figure) is used for the SIP communication, while the second NIC (NIC 1 in the above figure) is used for other kinds of communication with various components" for example, Management Layer and Configuration Layer components, as well as any T-Library clients.
 Solution Control Server (SCS) manages and monitors the SIP Server application through NIC 1 (dedicated to other non-SIP communication).

 Although, the unique IP address of NIC 2 is not used, the Virtual IP address is configured on NIC 2 or its sub-interface.
 Monitoring of the connectivity through NIC 2 can be done by means of the SIP traffic monitoring feature.
-(See "SIP Traffic Monitoring" on page 25.)
+(See SIP Traffic Monitoring.)